samyaksand/Anti-Cyber-Bullying/README.md

 # Hackverse 2.0_Code_Linguists_Anti Cyber-Bullying

-This Repository is for Anti Cyber-Bullying Web App build for the Hackverse 2.0 Hackathon organized by the NITK, Surathkal
+This Repository is for Anti Cyber-Bullying Web App build for the Hackverse 2.0 Hackathon organized by the NITK, Surathkal.

 ### Team Members